Sights and Places in Indonesia

 Daerah Istimewa Yogyakarta: Yogyakarta

-Sultan’s Palace (Kraton), Water Palace, bird market, silver works at Kotagede, visit Borobudur (near the town of Magelang) and Prambanan and Kalasan temples, Kaliurang mountain resort.
+Sultan’s Palace (Kraton), Water Palace, bird market, silver works at Kotagede, visit Borobudur (near the town of Magelang) and Prambanan and Kalasan temples.
+Please note that visitors are required to dress modestly, not showing bare legs.

-Shop along Malioboro street and see Beringharjo market, one of the biggest indoor traditional markets in Indonesia.
+Shop along Malioboro street and see Beringharjo market, the biggest traditional indoor market in Indonesia.

 Take cooking or batik courses.